 PAR levels are the ideal measure for determining a healthy balance of stock for your warehouse: not too little, not too much.
-When your PAR levels are calculated accurately, they will allow your business to weather a small amount of increased demand whilst avoiding major overstocking decimals.
+When calculated accurately, they will allow your business to weather a small amount of increased demand whilst avoiding major overstocking decimals.

-Plus, when you track PAR levels you’re able to gauge a better understanding of which stock is depleting the slowest and quickest, allowing you to make more accurate replacement orders.
+Plus, when you track replacement levels you’re able to gauge a better understanding of which stock is depleting the slowest and quickest, allowing you to make more accurate replacement orders.

 What are the Benefits of Using PAR Levels in Inventory Management?

-There are a range of benefits to using PAR levels as part of your inventory management strategy, particularly in the form of reducing overall costs for your business.
+There is a range of benefits to using PAR levels as part of your inventory management strategy, particularly in reducing overall costs for your business.

 - Reducing costs associated with expired goods